No products in the cart.

 - Safety vests: Bright yellow safety vests and jackets make it easier for workers to see each other, reducing the risk of injury.

 Sensibly arranging your warehouse and increasing efficiency also helps reduce workplace injuries.
 For example, keeping the most popular items near the packing station minimizes the need for an employee or forklift to travel great distances to retrieve those items.

 Having clearly defined work areas reduces the chance that an object will get placed outside a room, where workers can trip over it.
 Putting boxes to be unpacked near the dumpster or trash makes it more likely that packaging will get thrown out immediately rather than left on the floor.

 Installing fans and air vents near forklifts and other machinery can prevent fumes like carbon monoxide from lingering and affecting indoor air quality and working conditions.
 Consider installing light and HVAC systems near workstations to help regulate temperature and provide excellent lighting.

 3. Train Staff Early and Often

 Every person working in a warehouse should know what their job is and perform it correctly.
-When you first hire employees, provide them with training so that everyone is on the same page about job requirements.
+When you hire employees, provide them with training so everyone is on the same page about job requirements.
 It’s also a good idea to provide ongoing training so that people learn new skills.
 Ongoing training also helps you verify that workers know how to do their jobs well.

 4. Inspect Equipment Frequently

 Ideally, inspections will occur at the start of each shift.
 Workers should verify the equipment is in good working order before they start the workday.
-It’s also important to perform more in-depth maintenance inspections monthly or quarterly.
+It’s also essential to perform more in-depth maintenance inspections monthly or quarterly.
+Inspections can include:

 5. Keep Paths Clear